Former Leicester attacker Musa slams 'fake news' over coronavirus diagnosis | Goal.com

 "My family and I came in from Saudi Arabia and decided to follow the government's rule of isolation for 14 days, not because any of us have the virus.
 We are perfectly okay and have not tested positive to the virus.

-"Please don't fall for the malicious message circulating about me or my family.
+"Please don't fall for the malicious messages circulating about me or my family.
 Stay safe, maintain social distancing."

 — AhmedMusa718 (@Ahmedmusa718) April 22, 2020